Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 The exact form of \(\Psi_\ell\) is tangential to our discussion, but we include it for completeness:

 where

 Here \(B_\ell\) is the Bernoulli polynomial and \(\{x\} = x -[x]\) is the fractional part of~\(x\).
 The relevant fact about \(\mu_k\) is that \(\sum_k \mu_k = 0\).

-Blanc's approach involves applying \hyperref[x:mrow:blanckey]{({\xreffont\ref{x:mrow:blanckey}})} in the context shown in \hyperref[x:figure:fig_blanc]{Figure~{\xreffont\ref{x:figure:fig_blanc}}}, where we have repurposed data from Bober and Hiary~\hyperlink{x:biblio:BobHia}{[{\xreffont 13}]} which previously appeared in \hyperref[x:figure:fig_boberhiary]{Figure~{\xreffont\ref{x:figure:fig_boberhiary}}}. \begin{figureptx}{The function \(\log \abs{Z(t)}\) near a local extremum caused by a large zero gap, and \(S(t)\) in the same region.
-The parameters \(T\) and~\(a\) are chosen so that \(Z'(T+a)\) is a (large) local extremum, \(Z'(T-a)\) is a (presumably small) local extremum, and \(S(T+a)\) and \(S(T-a)\) have opposite sign.}{x:figure:fig_blanc}{} \begin{image}{0}{1}{0} \end{image} \begin{image}{0}{1}{0} \end{image} \tcblower \end{figureptx} Choose \(T\) and \(a\) so that \(T+a\) lies in a large zero gap, \(\abs{Z(T + t)}\) has a very large maximum a bit to the right of \(a\), and \(T+a\) is a local extremum of \(Z'(T+a)\).
-(Those choices are illustrated in \hyperref[x:figure:fig_blanc]{Figure~{\xreffont\ref{x:figure:fig_blanc}}}, although it is difficult to see an inflection point of \(Z(t)\) on the graph of \(\log\abs{Z(t)}\).
-Note how the large zero gap causes the maximum of \(Z'(t)\) to shift toward the maximum of \(Z(t)\).)
+Blanc's approach involves applying \hyperref[blanckey]{({\xreffont\ref{blanckey}})} in the context shown in \hyperref[fig_blanc]{Figure~{\xreffont\ref{fig_blanc}}}, where we have repurposed data from Bober and Hiary~\hyperlink{BobHia}{[{\xreffont 21}]} which previously appeared in \hyperref[fig_boberhiary]{Figure~{\xreffont\ref{fig_boberhiary}}}. \begin{figureptx}{Figure}{The function \(\log \abs{Z(t)}\) near a local extremum caused by a large zero gap, and \(S(t)\) in the same region.
+The parameters \(T\) and~\(a\) are chosen so that \(Z'(T+a)\) is a (large) local extremum, \(Z'(T-a)\) is a (presumably small) local extremum, and \(S(T+a)\) and \(S(T-a)\) have opposite sign.}{fig_blanc}{} \begin{image}{0}{1}{0}{} \end{image} \begin{image}{0}{1}{0}{} \end{image} \tcblower \end{figureptx} Blanc chooses \(T\) and \(a\) so that \(T+a\) lies in a large zero gap, \(\abs{Z(T + t)}\) has a very large maximum a bit to the right of \(a\), and \(T+a\) is a local extremum of \(Z'(T+a)\).
+Those choices are illustrated in \hyperref[fig_blanc]{Figure~{\xreffont\ref{fig_blanc}}}, although it is difficult to see an inflection point of \(Z(t)\) on the graph of \(\log\abs{Z(t)}\).
+Note how the large zero gap causes the maximum of \(Z'(t)\) to shift toward the maximum of \(Z(t)\).
 Furthermore assume \(S(T+t)\) changes sign in \((-a,a)\).
 Blanc also chooses \(a\) so that \(Z'(T-a)\) is a local extremum, although that does not seem to be essential.
-In the original formulation there was a presumption that \(Z(t)\) achieved its largest possible value at the chosen local extremum.
-That is unlikely because by \hyperref[x:principle:prin_large_Z_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_Z_gaps}}} it is the carrier waves, not the largest gaps, which lead to the largest values.
-However, the underlying ideas are equally valid if one considers the local maxima caused by the largest possible zero gaps.